-* For all OBD systems in 2022 and subsequent MY diesel engines required by CARB to support NOx emissions tracking data

-** For all OBD systems in 2022 and subsequent MY diesel engines required by CARB to support GHG emissions tracking data

 Part III: Requirements for Vendors.

 Overview and Applicability.

 The Executive Officer shall certify devices and provide an Executive Order for the device to the vendor if the vendor meets the requirements specified in this appendix.
 A vendor submitting a device for certification shall submit the full, complete, and current configuration proposed for sale and consumer use and have design control of the device.